 Strabismus Treatment at Visionary Eye Care

 Strabismus occurs when eye muscle dysfunction, neurological issues, or farsightedness cause the eyes to cross, diverge, or be vertically misaligned.
-Risk factors for strabismus include children with cerebral palsy, infants born premature, or individuals with a family history of strabismus.
-Your optometrists at Visionary Eye Care can diagnose strabismus by evaluating how light reflects off a patient's eyes, specifically their pupil.
+Risk factors for strabismus include children with cerebral palsy, infants born prematurely, or individuals with a family history of strabismus.
+Your Visionary Eye Care optometrists can diagnose strabismus by evaluating how light reflects off a patient's eyes, specifically their pupil.
 If light does not center on the eye's pupil correctly, strabismus may be impacting the eyes' ability to converge normally.